Grokzen/pykwalify/docs/Validation Rules.md

 Note: The following feature is considered experimental in release `1.2.0` and above.

-Multiple values is allowed in the `sequence` block.
+Multiple values are allowed in the `sequence` block.
 It can also be nested to any depth.

 A new value has been introduced to the `sequence` block `matching` that can be set to either: